umeshkumhar/backupdr-client/docs/ApplicationAPI.md

 # **ExpireBackups**
 > ExpireBackups(ctx, applicationId, optional)
 Expires backups of the particular application.
-It requires the manageExpiration permission
+It requires backupdr.managementServers.manageExpiration IAM permission

 Default to all backups.
 Optionally the type of backups can be specified in the payload (ExpireBackupRest).
 Valid type includes snapshot, dedup, remote-dedup and vault.